ingo/ingo.github.io/_recipes/pollo_a_la_brasa_peruvian_roasted_chicken.md

 time: 7 hours (including marination time)
 title: Pollo a la Brasa (Peruvian Roasted Chicken)
 ---

+Served with a Peruvian Aji Verde Sauce, it's satisfaction guaranteed.
 Pollo a la Brasa is a popular dish in Peru, so much so that there's a designated national day for it in July!
 This recipe comes from a special request from a reader who wanted to recreate the delicious chicken she and her husband enjoyed at a local restaurant.
 The marinade is full of spices and herbs, creating a fragrant, savory, well-spiced, and somewhat salty flavor.
 The skin is beautifully crisp, and the meat is as juicy as one can imagine.

 ### Ingredients